MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-workspace-system-requirements.md

 For more requirements, see [Model-driven app requirements](/power-platform/admin/online-requirements).

-Note
+> [!IMPORTANT]

-The network hardware requirements for Omnichannel for Customer service are different.
+> The network hardware requirements for Omnichannel for Customer service are different from thzt of Customer Service workspace.
 For more information, see: [Omnichannel for Customer Service system requirements](system-requirements-omnichannel.md)

 ### See also